Son of a Botanist Productions Presents

 The paintings of Poteet Victory and fellow Indigenous masters, rendered at architectural scale through cutting-edge immersive technology.
 Art that has been kept outside the frame — marginalized, censored, or simply never shown — made impossible to look away from.

 The Invisible Canvas operates as a standalone cultural event and as a live complement to both the feature film and the docuseries — extending the slate's reach into the experiential economy and creating a physical presence that neither film nor television can replicate.
+Following its inaugural run, the show travels independently as a touring immersive experience.

 Creative Lead